KrystofJan/KrystofJan/README.md

 ## 👋 Hey
 My name is Jan-Kryštof Zahradník and I am a Software engineer at Profiq

+- 🔭 I’m currently working on:
+  - E2E test Automation at ✨PDQ✨
+  - My bachelor thesis -> a gym reservation system
+- 🌱 I’m currently learning:
+  - A bit of Go and Rust, but sadly, I don't have a lot of time for those at the moment

+### 👩🏻‍💻 Stuff I happen to know a lil bit about 👩🏻‍💻
+- JavaScript + TypeScript, Vue.js
+  - Used Professionally in e2e cypress testing and developing web apps
+- C/C++
+  - Mainly used in School projects etc.
+- C#, Java, Kotlin,
+  - Same deal as C/C++
+- Python
+  - Used Professionally for API testing using pytest
+  - Used on both personal and school projects

 <!--
 **KrystofJan/KrystofJan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.